ludwigschlame/neighborhood-diversity/README.md

 >**Definition 1.4**
 The *neighborhood diversity* of a graph is defined by the number of parts in the optimal neighborhood partition of its vertices.

+## License

+Licensed under the Apache License, Version 2.0 <[LICENSE-APACHE.txt](LICENSE-APACHE.txt) or [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)> or the MIT license <[LICENSE-MIT.txt](LICENSE-MIT.txt) or [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)>, at your option.
+Files in the project may not be copied, modified, or distributed except according to those terms.